pme123/camundala/README.md

 Doing Camunda with Scala.

-# WORK IN PROGRESS / EXPERIMANTAL
+# WORK IN PROGRESS / EXPERIMENTAL

 # Key Concepts